opencv/opencv/modules/photo/doc/hdr_imaging.rst

 .. ocv:function:: Ptr<TonemapMantiuk> createTonemapMantiuk(float gamma = 1.0f, float scale = 0.7f, float saturation = 1.0f)

     :param gamma: gamma value for gamma correction.
 See :ocv:func:`createTonemap`

     :param scale: contrast scale factor.
 HVS response is multiplied by this parameter, thus compressing dynamic range.
 Values from 0.6 to 0.9 produce best results.

     :param saturation: saturation enhancement value.
 See :ocv:func:`createTonemapDrago`

-ExposureAlign
+AlignExposures
 ---------------------------
-.. ocv:class:: ExposureAlign : public Algorithm
+.. ocv:class:: AlignExposures : public Algorithm

 The base class for algorithms that align images of the same scene with different exposures

-ExposureAlign::process
+AlignExposures::process
 ---------------------------
 Aligns images

-.. ocv:function:: void ExposureAlign::process(InputArrayOfArrays src, OutputArrayOfArrays dst, const std::vector<float>& times, InputArray response)
+.. ocv:function:: void AlignExposures::process(InputArrayOfArrays src, std::vector<Mat>& dst, InputArray times, InputArray response)

     :param src: vector of input images

     :param dst: vector of aligned images

     :param times: vector of exposure time values for each image

     :param response: 256x1 matrix with inverse camera response function for each pixel value, it should have the same number of channels as images.

 AlignMTB
 ---------------------------
-.. ocv:class:: AlignMTB : public ExposureAlign
+.. ocv:class:: AlignMTB : public AlignExposures

 This algorithm converts images to median threshold bitmaps (1 for pixels brighter than median luminance and 0 otherwise) and than aligns the resulting bitmaps using bit operations.